The Variance Spectrum

 This explains so much about the SaaS industrial complex.
 Most SaaS tools are designed for the left side of the spectrum—they encode a single way of doing things and ask you to conform.
 That works brilliantly for payroll processing.
 It's a disaster for content strategy.
 Their mirror becomes your mold.

 AI is different.
-AI is malleable—it can operate across the entire spectrum.
-It can automate the routine stuff on the left and serve as a creative collaborator on the right.
-That's why it's the first technology with a genuine shot at being marketing's system of record.
-Not because it imposes structure, but because it can work with whatever level of variance the task demands.
+AI is malleable—it can operate across the entire spectrum, automating the routine stuff on the left andserving as a creative collaborator on the right.
+A conventional project management tool can only live on the left, which is why every creative team that gets handed one quietly routes around it.
+That's why AI is the first technology with a genuine shot at beingmarketing's system of record.
+It meets the work where it actually is, rather than imposing structure.

-This is primarily a framework for thinking about process, but there's a more personal use I keep coming back to.
-Employees over- or misinterpret the feedback of more senior people all the time.
-I experienced this many times as CEO—an aside about color choice in a design comp gets misconstrued as an order to change when it wasn't meant that way.
+The variance spectrum is primarily a framework for thinking about process, but it has a more personal use.
+Employees over- or misinterpret feedback from senior people all the time.
+A casual aside about color choice in a design comp gets misconstrued as an order to change when it wasn't meant that way.

-The variance spectrum can make feedback explicit: is this a low-variance directive you expect to be acted on, or a high-variance comment that is simply your two cents?
-I found it helped avoid ambiguity and made it clear I respected their expertise.
-“This is high-variance feedback” became a useful shorthand for “I'm thinking out loud, not giving an order.”
+The spectrum can make feedback explicit: is this a low-variance directive you expect to be acted on, or a high-variance comment that is simply two cents?
+Labeling it helps avoid ambiguity and signals respect for expertise.
+“This is high-variance feedback” becomes a useful shorthand for “thinking out loud, not giving an order.”

 Related Reading